EleniLPetrou/pollock_wgs/markdowns/Part1.SequencingData_QC.md

 ## Merge Fastq files for samples that were run on NovaseqSP lane ("Plate3" samples)

 According to Erica from the UW Genomics Core, the samples run on a Novaseq XP lane we run without a lane splitter, so they have some fastq files that need to be concatenated.
+These samples came fom the following populations: BOG02, NBS17, PWS17, and SHE17.

 This is how I concatenated the two R1 and R2 fastq files for each sample ("mergelanes.sh")

 ``` bash